-Interestingly, the magnitude 9 model produces predictions better than linear predictions in the linear region, especially visible on the magnitude 9 and 10 data.
-We expect this is due to the CNN model implictly applying a smoothing function that reduces the noise propagation.
+Interestingly, the magnitude 9 CNN model produces reconstructions better than linear reconstructor in the linear region, which is especially visible on the magnitude 9 and 10 data.
+We expect this is due to the CNN model implicitly applying a smoothing function that reduces the noise propagation.
 Models in Figure \ref{fig:model quality} have a moving average applied with a window size of 21 to highlight the trend.
 Error bars show one standard deviation.